 Check for a public comment period and review a draft air operating permit:

 Budget and fees

 Every two years, we prepare a workload model and a budget projection that evaluates the cost of reviewing, tracking, and overseeing air operating permits.
 After the public comment period, we finalize the workload analysis and budget.
 The most recent reports:

 At the end of each fiscal year (July 1 – June 30), we prepare an annual report summarizing air operating permit program work and fees.

-We publish the current fiscal year’s fee schedule every year by Oct.
-31.
+We publish the current fiscal year’s fee schedule every year by October 31.
+If our costs were less than expected in the previous fiscal year, businesses are given a rebate toward their next year's fee.